apmalinsky/AAI-530-IoT-FinalProject/README.md

 ![alt text](https://github.com/apmalinsky/AAI-530-IoT-FinalProject/blob/main/IoTSystemDesignDiagram.jpg)

 # Tableau Public Dashboard Visualization
 To simulate our IoT system design with real-time visualizations, we built a Tableau Public [dashboard](https://public.tableau.com/app/profile/alejandro.marchini/viz/AAI-530-Grp8/Dashboard1).
+Our dashboard features historical data graphs for room temperature and occupancy, going back 6 hours.
+Both graphs also include predictive lines for 30 minutes into the future.
+The temperature graph shows a threshold at which a fan will turn on when the temperature gets too high.
+The predictive line visually shows if the fan is likely to turn off in the next 30 minutes.
+Status tiles show the room’s current temperature, the status of the fan (on/off), and the proportion of time the fan was running in the last 6 hours.
+For room occupancy, status tiles show the current occupancy, and a prediction of the time until the next vacancy.

 ![alt text](https://github.com/apmalinsky/AAI-530-IoT-FinalProject/blob/main/TableauDashboardVisual.png)